rcwbr/GitHub-ref_protected-false-for-tags/README.md

 ## History

 This behavior seems to date back at least several years, as it was raised in a [comment on a public beta in 2022](https://github.com/orgs/community/discussions/10906#discussioncomment-3915816) and the subject of [a discussions post in 2023](https://github.com/orgs/community/discussions/66588).
+After creating this repo, it was shared to [a community bug report discussion](https://github.com/orgs/community/discussions/142985).